Loading Events

 Auden Derksen

-Auden Derksen was born in Vancouver, BC and raised up north in Prince George, BC.
-Attending secondary and post secondary school in PG, he pursued art intensely in high school and moved onto study social work at the University of Northern British Columbia.
-Although his pursuit of a social work career has been put aside, it solidified many of the values Auden expresses in his artwork.
-Emotions, trauma, and feeling recognized for your experience is a significant part of social work and his process in developing his art.
-He unanimously won first place in 2018 for the Canadian Mental Health Association art contest, which would help build his foundation of expressing difficult emotions through the power of art.
-Auden has experience with a variety of mediums, ranging from painting, digital artwork, and animation.
-His favourite medium consists of a little bit of everything, as he enjoys the creative process of all art mediums.
-Using digital art programs such as Procreate, Auden creates meaningful pieces with people and emotions as his center piece.
-It is Auden’s hope that you see a part of yourself in his artwork.
+Auden Derksen was born in Vancouver, BC and raised in Prince George, where he pursued art intensely before studying social work at the University of Northern British Columbia.
+Though he stepped away from a social work career, the values he learned remain central to his artistic process.
+In 2018, he won first place in the Canadian Mental Health Association art contest, a milestone which would help build his foundation of expressing difficult emotions through the power of art.
+Auden works across painting, digital art, and animation, often blending mediums because he enjoys the creative freedom each one offers.
+He creates meaningful, emotion‑driven pieces with people and emotions as his center piece.

 Carla Joseph